phpfui/InstaDoc/README.md

 ## PHPFUI\InstaDoc Features
  * Always up to date, even with code that is not yet checked in
+ * Quick access to highlighted PHP source with user selectable highlighting
+ * Quick access to the file's git history for the local repo
  * Documents all projects loaded via Composer automatically
- * Add any local repo directories
- * Remove any Composer project you don't care about
  * Tabbed documentation so you are not looking at irrelevant methods
  * Alphabetized everything, no more searching unalphabetized pages!
  * Support for markdown and custom markdown pages
- * Quick access to highlighed PHP source with user selectable highlighting
- * Quick access to the file's git history for the local repo
  * Ability to generate static html files for high volume sites
+ * Add any local repo directories
+ * Remove any Composer project you don't care about
  * 5+ line config compatible with all PHP frameworks, or standalone
- * Completely configureable UI if you don't like the default
+ * Completely configurable UI if you don't like the default
  * Uses [Foundation CSS framework](https://get.foundation) for a great experience on mobile

 ### Install PHPFUI\InstaDoc
 composer require phpfui/InstaDoc

 ### Run Installation Script
-Once installed, you need to run an installation script to copy static files to to your public directory.
+Once installed, you need to run an installation script to copy static files to your public directory.
 From the project root, run the following:

 php vendor/phpfui/instadoc/install.php yourPublicDirectory/subDirectory